Garbage Bin Collection 🗑️ – Everything You Should Know!

 Confirmation of details by Waster

-A friendly customer service agent will contact the client within 24 hours and confirm the clients booking details – questions asked will include:
+A friendly customer service agent will contact the client within 24 hours and confirm the clients booking details.
+Questions asked will include:

-A. Confirming the business type – to ensure the correct pricing.
+A. confirming the business type to ensure the correct pricing

-C. Confirming date of bin delivery and first collection date.
+C. confirming date of bin delivery and first collection date

-D. Asking whether a bin lock is required.
+D. asking whether a bin lock is required

-Once these queries are completed – we forward a contract and direct debit form for completion.
-Once these are completed we confirm bin delivery and collection for your rubbish bins online.
+Once these queries are completed, we will forward a contract and direct debit form for completion.
+Once these are completed, we will confirm bin delivery and collection for your rubbish bins online.

 All our agreements have easy waste services invoice delivered electronically as standard.

-From start to finish – the process to book your garbage bins online should take very little time and effort.
+From start to finish, the process to book your garbage bins online should take very little time and effort.